FcoMelendez/incubated/SMARTROBOTICS/I40SmOEE/readme.md

 > oee = availability x performance x quality

-## Detailed OEE Calculation Methods for systems which aim to use this model
+## Detailed OEE Calculation Methods

+The methods below are useful examples for systems which aim to implement OEE Calculation Functions based on this model.

 ### Method 1